wdevore/pico-projects/README.md

 ## Creating a new project and configuring.

+First time setup on first folder under root project.
+- If you haven't already, create a *build* directory under the root *pico-projects*.
+- Copy pico_sdk_import.cmake from pico-sdk/external into it

+Then

 - Create a new project folder under *pico-projects*.
 - cd into new folder.
-- Create *build* directory
 - Create CMakeLists.txt
-- Copy pico_sdk_import.cmake from pico-sdk/external
-- Create your *main.c* file and update CMakeLists.txt
+- Create your main *.c* file and update CMakeLists.txt
 - **important** In VSCode, right-click on *CMakeLists.txt* file and *Configure All Projects*.
 This will configure things such as intellisence and such.

 OR